hodl-dot-farm/hodl-farm-tezos-website/terms-and-conditions.md

 ## VARIATION OF VALUE

 Cryptocurrency value fluctuate over time.
 By using our platform you agree that the value of your investment may decrease, potentially to zero.
 We are not responsible of any loss.
+Do not invest more than what you can afford to loose.

 ## TERMINATION OF OPERATIONS